Gauvino/jellyfin.org/docs/general/clients/kodi.md

        - Host: `https://jellyfin.example.com`
      - Note that if you have a baseurl set, you should append that value to the end of the host field.
        - Host: `192.168.0.10:8096/jellyfin`
-   - Select the user account and input password, or select "Manual Login" and fill in your user information
+   - Select a user account and input password, or select "Manual Login" and fill in your user information
 3. Once you are successfully authenticated with the server, you'll be asked about which mode you'd like to use, Add-on vs. Native, which are outlined below.

 #### Add-on Mode